New Zealand Security Intelligence Service: Access to records

+Until 2003 the SIS was reluctant to release information on potential people of interest either under the Privacy Act or the Official Information Act due to security concerns.
+In 2003 it adopted a new archives policy, enabling wider release of such information.
+Information must still be declassified, but would be released "regardless of whether the information reflects unfavourably on [the SIS] or shows it in a good light."
+In 2017 the Privacy Act was amended to make the SIS subject to most of its principles.

-2004 Israel-NZ passport scandal
+2004 passport scandal

 In July 2004, the SIS was criticised for not knowing that Israeli "intelligence contract assets" had been in New Zealand fraudulently purchasing New Zealand passports.
 This came to light when the New Zealand Police discovered the fraud.
 The case became world news and an embarrassment for both the SIS and Mossad.
 Two of the Israelis involved (Uriel Kelman and Eli Cara who had been based in Australia) were deported to Israel, while two non-Israelis believed to be involved (American Ze'ev Barkan and New Zealander David Reznic) left New Zealand before they were caught.

 Surveillance of students

 In November 2009, the SIS was criticised for asking university staff to report their colleagues or students if they were behaving suspiciously.
 The SIS said it was part of an effort to prevent the spread of weapons of mass destruction.

-2011 Investigation of alleged Mossad operation
+2011 investigation of alleged Mossad operation

 In July 2011, the SIS was involved in an investigation of Israeli backpackers who were in New Zealand at the time of the 2011 Christchurch earthquake, in which one of the Israelis was killed.
 The Israelis were alleged to have been Mossad agents attempting to infiltrate the New Zealand government's computer databases and steal sensitive information.
 The investigation concluded that there was no evidence of a Mossad operation.